Cotton cakes are cakes with a delicate and soft (like pillow) texture. Comparing to…

 How Long Can The Madeleines Last?

 These vanilla madeleines are best eaten on the same day of baking.
 You can eat it totally cooled down, or eat it slightly warm.
 Otherwise you can keep them in a container in normal room temperature overnight.
-Just note that the texture may change after keeping for 1 night.
+Just note that the texture may change (a little drier) after keeping for 1 night.